disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **Code20:[MethodOverriding3.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/MethodOverriding3.java):** A program to demonstrate that parent class overriden method can be called in overriding method of sub class using super keyword.

+**Code21:[EqualsOverriding.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Methods/EqualsOverriding.java):** A program which overrides equals() method of Object class of java to find if two different objects of a same class are equal or not.

 ### DYNAMIC METHOD DISPATCH/RUN-TIME POLYMORPHISM:

 Method Overriding is one of the ways in which Java supports Run-time polymorphism.Dynamic Method Dispatch is a process in which a call to a overriden method is resolved during runtime rather than compile time.